-Postmaster Louis DeJoy addresses House panel with agency in crisis
+DeJoy addresses House panel with agency in crisis; Biden said to nominate 3 Democrats to USPS board of governors

-WASHINGTON — Postmaster General Louis DeJoy told a House panel Wednesday the struggles at the U.S. Postal Service on timely delivery were “acceptable to no one,” and that he would unveil a strategic business plan for the agency in the coming weeks.
+WASHINGTON – Postmaster General Louis DeJoy told a House panel Wednesday that his forthcoming strategic plan for the U.S. Postal Service may include slowing first-class mail and removing a significant amount of mail from air transportation.

+His remarks come as members of the House Oversight and Reform Committee press him and Postal Service board of governors chairman Ron Bloom about delivery service and financial crises at the nation’s mail provider, and as Democrats in Congress push President Joe Biden to install new board members that could reshape the agency and oust DeJoy.

+Biden will nominate a former U.S. Postal Service executive, a leading voting rights advocate and a former postal union leader to the mail service’s governing board, according to three people briefed on the nominees, a move that will reshape the agency’s leadership and increase pressure on the embattled postmaster general.

+The White House, Stroman and McReynolds did not immediately respond to requests for comment.
+Hajjar declined to comment.

+Republicans on the committee have largely used the hearing to defend DeJoy from attacks from Democrats about how the Postal Service handled ballots and election mail ahead of the November election, sparking tense exchanges between Democrats who voted to impeach former president Donald Trump, and Republicans who attempted to baselessly overturn the election the election that removed him from office, citing falsehoods about mail-in voting.

-DeJoy said that plan would include a commitment to six- and sometimes seven-day delivery — “Not just because it’s the law, but because it’s the key ingredient to our future success,” he said — and seek to convert temporary employees to a career track and invest in network infrastructure, including a new vehicle fleet and more sorting machinery.
+In his testrimony earlier, DeJoy said his plan would include a commitment to six- and sometimes seven-day delivery – “Not just because it’s the law, but because it’s the key ingredient to our future success,” he said – and seek to convert temporary employees to a career track and invest in network infrastructure, including a new vehicle fleet and more sorting machinery.

 “As we improve service, and we are and we will, we must face some hard truths as presently constituted,” DeJoy said.
 “The Postal Service’s ability to serve its twin mandate to bind the nation together and remain financially self-sufficient is profoundly threatened.”